lix2ng/c3bt/README.md

 C3BT belongs to the family of Patricia Trie or Radix Tree data structure, which are _not_ balanced.
 However, these structures are insensitive to sequential key inputs since a sequential number series actually have favourable crit-bit distribution.
-The most skewed bit pattern won't hurt either because tree depth is bound by key-length.
+The most skewed input pattern won't hurt either because tree depth is bound by key-length.

 In the end, the cell fill factor and algorithm complexity of C3BT is comparable to in-memory B-Tree, but C3BT has higher density (measured by bytes per fanout)